Jesus said: ‘I’ll also write the Name of my God upon them.’ –Revelation 3:12

 So people of that time knew the Name.
 However, the question is not whether they knew the Name, it’s whether they explicitly wrote it in the New Testament.

 Was it removed?

 One possibility is that early Christians wrote the Name in their books, but then unknown persons later removed it.
 This may be true, but nobody has yet found any evidence to support the idea.
-There are no early fragments containing the Name, nor any external references to it being there or it being removed.
+There are no early fragments containing the Name, nor any external references to it being there or being removed.

 So if that’s what happened, then it must have happened extremely early in the Christian period.
 So early, in fact, that nobody may find any manuscript evidence proving it either way.